doda25-team24/operation/README.md

 ```

 **Key Components:**
-- **Vagrantfile**: Defines your VMs (control plane and worker nodes)
+- **Vagrantfile**: Defines the VMs (control plane and worker nodes)
 - **ansible/**: Contains all Ansible playbooks that configure Kubernetes on the VMs
   - `ctrl.yaml`: Sets up the control plane node
   - `node.yaml`: Configures worker nodes
   - `finalization.yml`: Performs final cluster setup tasks
 - **kubeconfig/**: Stores Kubernetes cluster access credentials
-- **env.yaml**: Contains environment-specific variables for your Helm deployment
+- **env.yaml**: Contains environment-specific variables for the Helm deployment

 ## Running the Helm Chart

-Once your infrastructure is provisioned, deploy the application using Helm.
+Once the infrastructure is provisioned, deploy the application using Helm.
 Follow these steps in order:

 ### 1. Start Minikube